 The most recent iPad launches (excluding the mini) were the iPad Air (3rd generation) in March 2019, iPad Pro 11 and iPad Pro 12.9in in Oct 2018, and the iPad 9.7in in March 2018.
 This means the new Air is likely to come out March 2020, while the Pros in 2020 spring or summer.
 However, with the launch of the iPad Air, many have said that the iPad 9.7 may soon be discontinued, while rumours swirl of a 10.2in model instead.

-Now is a decent time to sell the 9.7in model (2018 or 2017) as its successor may be announced in the September Apple Event.
-While the release of the new iPad Pro devices may have lowered the price of older generations, it's probably better to look for a buyer now than to wait until yet another release.
+Now is a decent time to sell the 9.7in model (2018 or 2017), especially if the Pro is announced in the March 2020 Apple Event.
+The release of a new iPad Pro device will likely lower the price of older generations, so it's better to look for a buyer now than to wait until release.

 iPad mini models

 The iPad mini (2019), 5th generation, released in March 2019 after a four year wait.
-This means that the mini 4 (let alone an even earlier mini model) won't command much of a premium because its hardware is starting to look out of date; but it also means lots of people may want to pick up a mini 5, so it may be a good time to sell one of these if you're looking to go a size up, or no longer need the device.
+This means that the mini 4 (let alone an even earlier mini model) won't command much of a premium because its hardware is starting to look out of date; but that means there will be demand for the mini 5 if you already own one and are looking to go a size up, or no longer need the device.

 With the long wait for the 5th generation mini, it's hard to tell when the mini 6 is due – but you can see all the rumours around its launch right here.